abhishekyana/Machine-Translation-with-GRU-and-Attention-Mechanism/README.md

 # Neural Machine Translation with GRU and Attention Mechanism
-Machine Translation with GRU and Attention Mechanism, From Source French language to Target English Language.
+Machine Translation with GRU and Attention Mechanism, From Source French language to Target English Language applied on Subtitles dataset.
 * Sequence-to-Sequence model that performs translation by using an Encoder-Decoder Mechanism.